IBM/data-prep-kit/doc/mac.md

 ### Memory Considerations

-To verify that running transforms through KFP does not leak memory and also get an idea on the required Podman VM memory size configuration, we devised and ran a few tests, as summarized [here](memory.md).
+To verify that running transforms through KFP does not leak memory and also get an idea on the required Podman VM memory size configuration, a few tests were devised and run, as summarized [here](memory.md).

 > **Note**: the *current* release does not support building cross-platform images, therefore, please do not build images on the Apple silicon.